brainfoolong/cryptojs-aes-php/README.md

 * 8.x
 * 7.x
 * 5.x (head to the [legacy branch](https://github.com/brainfoolong/cryptojs-aes-php/tree/legacy))

+## Security Notes
+Since the time that this library has been created, encyption technologies has been evolved.
+Using AES-256-CBC encryption is still good and safe but there are already better alternatives than this library or CryptoJS.
+If you require really high security than you should invest more time for what is suitable for you.

+Also, there's a good article about PHP issues/info related to this library: https://stackoverflow.com/questions/16600708/how-do-you-encrypt-and-decrypt-a-php-string/30159120#30159120

 ## Upgrade Info
 Breaking changes: This library has changed to PSR-4 namespaces as of 7.
 April 2020.
 Also parameters and behaviour has changed to the previous version.
 For the old version of this library head to the [legacy branch](https://github.com/brainfoolong/cryptojs-aes-php/tree/legacy).